-I’m not a fear based type person and I normally shy away from titles like that but I wanted to send a very strong signal.
+I’m not a fear-based type of person, and I normally shy away from titles like that, but I wanted to send a powerful signal.
 Make no mistake about it, the wrong type of chew toys can kill.

 It happened to my girl Ginger.

 3-year-old Ginger was a healthy, vibrant, intelligent Lab who, like all Labs do, loved to chew on things.
 We mistakenly bought her one of those heavy rope chew toys to play tug-o-war with the other dogs.